 Do not exceed weight capacities specified for your vehicle.
-Capacities are listed in Maximum Cargo Load / Maximum Weight Capacity on page 11 of this manual.
+Capacities are listed in Maximum Cargo Load / Maximum Weight Capacity on page 13 of this manual, and also on the label affixed to the vehicle.
 As passenger weight increases, cargo weight needs to be adjusted to ensure the maximum vehicle weight capacity is not exceeded.

 Tire pressure must be adjusted to accommodate the load being carried.
-See Tire Pressure on page 11 for pressure specifications.
+See Tire Pressure on page 13 for pressure specifications.